 forbidden_zero_bit.
 Required to be zero in [EVC].
 Note that the inclusion of this bit in the NAL unit header was included to enable transport of EVC video over MPEG-2 transport systems nal_unit_type_plus1.
-This field specifies the NAL unit type as defined in Table 7-1 of [EVC].
-If the most significant bit of this field of a NAL unit is equal to 0 (i.e., the value of this field is less than 32), the NAL unit is a VCL NAL unit.
+This field specifies the NAL unit type as defined in Table 4 of [EVC].
+If the value of this field is less than and equal to 23, the NAL unit is a VCL NAL unit.
 Otherwise, the NAL unit is a non-VCL NAL unit.
-For a reference of all currently defined NAL unit types and their semantics, please refer to Section 7.3.1.2 in [EVC].
+For a reference of all currently defined NAL unit types and their semantics, please refer to Section 7.4.2.2 in [EVC].